thorcat/crosschain-website/docs/AffiliateProgram.md

 ---
 sidebar_label: Affiliate Program
+title: Affiliate Program
 sidebar_position: 3
 ---
 ### Ever want to run your own exchange?
 #### Now you can earn up to 80% of the fees charged at Crosschain.Quest by sharing an affiliate link.
-Crosschain.Quest is a fully client-side app so here’s how it works:<p>&nbsp;</p>
+Crosschain.Quest is a fully client-side app so here’s how it works:

 ### 1. You create and share your affiliate link.